 UVA courses are offered in different levels of rigor.
 Students are encouraged to take the most rigorous level course in which he/she can be successful.
-Taking Honors & AP courses has been linked to higher ACT scores and more success in college (regardless of the AP exam score earned).
-In addition, taking AP and DE courses can save students a lot of time and money in college!
+Taking Honors & AP courses has been linked to higher ACT scores and more success in college.
+In addition, taking AP and DE courses can save students time and money in college!

-Students should determine the course level that would be most beneficial for him/her within each core subject, where offered:
+Students should determine the course level that would be most beneficial within each core subject, where offered:

-Standard Honors (H) Dual Enrollment (DE) Advanced Placement (AP)
+Standard Honors (H) Dual Enrollment (DE) Advanced Placement (AP) =